Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Experiments

 \subsection{Performance of adaptive phylogenetic LASSO}

 Next, we demonstrate that the topologically consistent (multistep) adaptive phylogenetic LASSO significantly enhances sparsity on simulated data compared to phylogenetic LASSO.
 We will use the more difficult simulation 2 that have a combination of zero and very short branches.
 In what follows (and for the rest of this section), we compute adaptive and multistep adaptive phylogenetic LASSO as described in Section~\ref{sec:regDefs}.
 Note that $m=1$ (first cycle) is the phylogenetic LASSO and $m=2$ (second cycle) corresponds to the adaptive phylogenetic LASSO.
 Therefore, we can compare all phylogenetic LASSO estimators by simply running the multistep adaptive phylogenetic LASSO with the maximum cycle number $M\geq 2$.
-Since large $\gamma$ often leads to severe adaptive weights and hence numerical instability, we use $\gamma=1$ in the following experiments and put some results for $\gamma>1$ (with guaranteed topological consistency) in the Appendix.
+Our theoretical results are for $\gamma>1$, however we have found that in practice large $\gamma$ often leads to severe adaptive weights and hence numerical instability.
+Thus we use $\gamma=1$ in the following experiments and put some results for $\gamma>1$ (with guaranteed topological consistency) in the Appendix.

 We run the multistep phylogenetic LASSO with $M=4$ cycles.
-To test the topological consistency of the estimators, we use different initial regularization coefficients $\lambda^{[0]}=10, 20, 30, 40, 50$ and update the regularization coefficients according to the following formula
+To test the topological consistency of the estimators, we use different initial regularization coefficients $\lambda^{[0]}=10, 20, 30, 40, 50$ and update the regularization coefficients according to

-which maintains a relatively stable regularization among the adaptive LASSO steps.
-This formula provides reasonably good balance between sparsity and numerical stability in our experiments.
+which maintains a relatively stable regularization among the adaptive LASSO steps because the varying part of the regularization is roughly $\lambda^{[m]} / \mathrm{mean}((q^{[m-1]})^\gamma)$ for the $m$th cycle.
+This formula provides reasonably good balance between sparsity (identified zero branches) and numerical stability in our experiments.